Things You Need to Know

 Bookstores are located at the Main Campus, Montoya Campus and Westside Campus.
 Students may also purchase textbooks and other class materials online through myCNM or from the Bookstore.

-Students may charge at CNM Bookstores against their financial aid awards.
+You may charge for books at CNM Bookstores against your financial aid awards.

 Students who purchase textbooks elsewhere should make sure that books are the title and edition specified in the course syllabus.